Aboudoc/UniswapV3-FlashSwap-Arbitrage/README.md

 First, assume that a CEX has infinite liquidity

-The AMM has token X and token Y, and the price P = Y / X
+The AMM has token X and token Y, and the price `P = Y / X`

 On the CEX the price is lower, `p - dp`

 An arbitrageur can make a profit:

-- Sell dy0 of token Y to the CEX and get back dx amount of token X

 <div>
 <img src="images/maths.png" alt="Test">